-Given our international context, we recognise and accept our responsibility to safeguard all students under the UN Convention on the Rights of the Child (1989).
-We recognise our obligation to protect our students from harm and in particular, the obligation on us and our regions and schools under the following Articles of the UN convention:
+Given our international context Tenby Schools Penang recognises and accepts its responsibility to safeguard all students under the UN Convention on the Rights of the Child (1989).
+Tenby Schools Penang recognises the obligation to protect our students from harm and in particular, the obligation on our school under the following Articles of the UN convention:

-- Article 3: which states that the best interests of children must be the primary concern in decision making about them. - Article 13: which states that children have the right to get and share information as long as it is not damaging to them or another child. - Article 14: which states that children have the right to think and believe what they want and to practise their religion. - Article 19: which states children have the right to be protected from hurt and mistreatment, physically and mentally. - Article 34: which states that Governments should protect children from sexual exploitation and abuse. - Article 35: which states that Governments should take all measures to ensure that children are not abducted, sold or trafficked. - Article 36: which states that children should be protected from any activity that takes advantage of them or could harm their welfare and development. - Article 37: which states that no one is allowed to punish children in a cruel or harmful way.
+- Article 3: which states that the best interests of children must be the primary concern in decision making about them. - Article 13: which states that children have the right to get and share information as long as it is not damaging to them or another child. - Article 14: which states that children have the right to think and believe what they want and to practice their religion. - Article 19: which states children have the right to be protected from hurt and mistreatment, physically and mentally. - Article 34: which states that Governments should protect children from sexual exploitation and abuse. - Article 35: which states that Governments should take all measures to ensure that children are not abducted, sold or trafficked. - Article 36: which states that children should be protected from any activity that takes advantage of them or could harm their welfare and development. - Article 37: which states that no one is allowed to punish children in a cruel or harmful way.